Tirunelveli Municipal Corporation

-Tirunelveli Municipal Corporation is the civic body which administers the city of Tirunelveli in Tamil Nadu, India.
+Tirunelveli City Municipal Corporation is the civic body which administers the city of Tirunelveli in Tamil Nadu, India.
 It consists of a legislative and an executive body.
 The legislative body is headed by the city mayor while the executive body is headed by a Chief Commissioner.

 History

 The former Tirunelveli Municipality was constituted on 1 November 1866 as per the Town Improvements Act of 1865.
 It initially covered the area of Tirunelveli town and Tirunelveli Junction alone.
 Palayamkottai used to be an independent municipality.
 Tirunelveli and Palayamkottai for this reason are even today considered as twin cities.
 In 1994, Tirunelveli along with Tiruchirappalli and Salem was upgraded to a municipal corporation.
-Tirunelveli Municipal Corporation was formed by merging the municipalities of Tirunelveli and Palayamkottai along with surrounding areas.
+Tirunelveli City Municipal Corporation was formed by merging the municipalities of Tirunelveli and Palayamkottai along with surrounding areas.